 Crispy beer-battered rockfish topped with tangy cilantro lime slaw, juicy pineapple, and crisp radishes tucked in a warm corn tortilla and topped with a squeeze of fresh lime juice.
 It can't get much better than that.
 Give these delicious rockfish tacos a try today!

 Crispy, Flaky Fish: This beer-battered fish is the perfect coating for rockfish.
-The outside gets crispy and golden brown while the fish inside stays moist, flaky, and tender.
+The outside gets crispy and golden brown, while the fish inside stays moist, flaky, and tender.
 For a similar method, try these beer-battered halibut sandwiches!

-Customizable: The toppings are just a suggestion here.
+Customizable: The toppings are just suggestions here.
 You can do as little or as much as you'd like!
 I like to use this cilantro lime slaw for multiple taco recipes because it packs a lot of flavor into your tacos without overloading them with toppings.
 You can also use this recipe with any white-fleshed fish you have access to.

-- Green Cabbage: You can use savoy cabbage or red cabbage in place of green cabbage.
+- Green Cabbage: You can use Savoy cabbage or red cabbage in place of green cabbage.

 - Corn Tortillas: You can use flour tortillas or hard taco shells in place of corn tortillas.